Table of Contents

 Context for Webapp

-If you’re translating subtitles in Transifex, you can help translators see the video, and even better, where the strings appear in the video - by linking the video to the .srt file.
+If you’re translating subtitles in Transifex, you can help translators see the video and, even better, where the strings appear by linking the video to the .srt file.
 Learn how to link the video here.

 Comments

 You can provide any kind of additional notes and comments in the “Comments” tab.
-For example, if your in-house native speaker has some feedback to the specific strings, he/she can leave there their questions or recommendations to the translation team.
+For example, if your in-house native speaker has some feedback on the specific strings, they can leave their questions or recommendations to the translation team.
 Learn more about the "Comments" feature here.

 Did this answer your question?